Last Updated on September 22, 2024 by Maged kamel

 The expression of tan 2θp.

-In Mohr’s Circle of Inertia part-2, the value 2θp can be estimated from the third equation by setting Ix’y’ to be equal to zero, this will give tan 2θp value as equal to (-Ixy/(Ix-Iy/2).
-The negative sign will include that the angle is in the clockwise direction.
+In Mohr’s Circle of Inertia part-2, the value 2θp can be estimated from the third equation by setting Ix’y’ to zero.
+This will give the 2θp value equal to (-Ixy/(Ix-Iy/2)).
+The negative sign will indicate that the angle is in the clockwise direction.

 The expression of Imax using Mohr’s circle.

-The value of Imax or Iu can be estimated as equal to the shift which is (Ix+Iy)/2 plus the radius value.
-Checking the tan 2θp expression we can draw an angle and get the radius value in terms of Ixy, Ix, and Iy.
+The value of Imax or Iu can be estimated as equal to the distance between Ixy and the center of the circle, which equals (Ix+Iy)/2 plus the radius value.
+Checking the tan 2θp expression, we can draw an angle and get the radius value for Ixy, Ix, and Iy.

 The expression of Imin using Mohr’s circle.